 The affordable housing units will be available to people earning 80% of median family income, which is $98,900 in the Austin metro.
 The market rate units will start in the $400,000 range for a one-bedroom unit.
 Three-bedroom units will go for $1.6 million and above.

 Pre-pandemic, the project also contained a hotel component, but that’s been scrapped in favor of exclusively condos and retail — something we prefer as fans of new neighborhood stakeholders in the Rainey Street District, residents who will likely get a lot of daily utility out of the new Royal Blue Grocery next door, among other growth taking place on the north end of the area.

 The removal of Container Bar for the tower’s development will be placated by a new Bridget Dunlap-helmed bar in the basement of the new building, which will be a first for Rainey — plans for the removal of the Bungalow bar next door are less clear, but it’s obvious the Modern will contain substantial retail of its own.

-In keeping with the notion of the Rainey neighborhood as a district rather than a single street, we’re also glad to see the Modern’s official address is actually 610 Davis Street, meaning its main lobby entrance will presumably face Davis instead of Rainey Street — with projects like the Quincy, neighborhood mainstay the Hotel Van Zandt, and possible future towers like the Travis and the Waller Creek Supertall, there’s enough happening on this end of the district to support a vibrant street-level environment beyond Rainey itself.
+In keeping with the notion of the Rainey neighborhood as a district rather than a single street, we’re also glad to see the Modern’s official address is actually 610 Davis Street, meaning its main lobby entrance will presumably face Davis instead of Rainey Street — with projects like the Quincy, neighborhood mainstay the Hotel Van Zandt, the Shore Condos, and possible future towers like the Travis and the Waller Creek Supertall, there’s enough happening on this end of the district to support a vibrant street-level environment beyond Rainey itself.

 According to Urbanspace and its CEO Kevin Burns, the Modern expects to break ground by early 2022, with a targeted opening date sometime in 2024.